 However, if your NVR is closer to your POE switch than it is an available access point to your LAN, then it can make connecting the cameras simpler whilst avoiding the need to have an ethernet cable running from each camera back to the NVR.

 One other benefit of keeping the cameras connected directly to your NVR this way, rather than connecting them across your LAN, is that the connection does not rely on your router being operational.
-Provided the NVR and POE switch are working, the cameras will remain connected and regardless of any problems that might occur with your local network.
+Provided the NVR and POE switch are working, the cameras will remain connected and recording regardless of any problems that might occur with your local network.

 2.Activate any camera that shows as “inactive” with a password.